IOWA

 (1840 - 1849), Fort Atkinson

-A 1958 reconstruction of the Officers' quarters, barracks, blockhouse, and powder magazine.
+A 1962 reconstruction of the Officers' quarters, barracks, blockhouse, and powder magazine, all on the original site.
 Originally named Camp Atkinson, renamed in 1842.
-The fort was built to control the Winnebago Indians who were sent out of Wisconsin.
-The fort was abandoned when the Winnebago were moved to Minnesota.
+The fort was built to control the Winnebago Indians who were sent out of Wisconsin, and to protect the nearby Turkey River Indian Subagency, located about four miles southeast.
+The fort was abandoned when the Winnebago were relocated to Minnesota.
+Also located within the state park is the stone quarry where limestone was cut for the fort's foundations.
+Of interest in town is the City of Fort Atkinson Museum, located in the Public Library at 3002 Third Street Northwest.

 Fort Marin